Curlytop2point0/weather-forecast-app/README.md

 # Overview

-As a software engineer, I am constantly seeking to expand my knowledge and skills.
-This project aims to enhance my understanding of JavaScript and its application in web development.
-I developed a weather forecast web application to demonstrate my ability to work with APIs, asynchronous JavaScript, and DOM manipulation.
+As a software engineer, I am always eager to expand my knowledge and skills.
+This project is designed to deepen my understanding of JavaScript and its application in web development.
+I, Maxim Person, created a weather forecast web application to showcase my ability to work with APIs, handle asynchronous JavaScript.

-The software fetches and displays weather forecasts based on user-entered locations.
-It uses the OpenWeatherMap API to retrieve weather data and present it in a user-friendly format.
+The application I created fetches and displays weather forecasts based on user-inputted locations.
+By leveraging the OpenWeatherMap API, it retrieves weather data and presents it in an intuitive format.
 Users can search for weather information by entering a city name, and the application displays the current weather conditions, temperature, humidity, and a 5-day forecast.

-The purpose of writing this software is to gain hands-on experience with JavaScript, improve my coding skills, and learn how to integrate external APIs into a web application.
+The purpose of developing this software is to gain practical experience with JavaScript, enhance my coding skills, and learn how to integrate external APIs into a web application.

-YOUTUBE LINK GOES HERE
+I WILL PLACE MY YOUTUBE VIDEO HERE!

 # Development Environment